rmp34/rmp34/README.md

 - ⚡ Fun fact: ...
 -->

 I am currently aiming to land a role in backend engineering.
+I am currently working on the Cloud Tasks API project, which is a production-ready tasks API with CRUD operations, routers, models, schemas, and Dockerized environment.